seamless-protocol/leverage-tokens/docs/src/src/interfaces/periphery/ILeverageRouter.sol/interface.ILeverageRouter.md

 ```

 ### Unauthorized
-Error thrown when the caller is not authorized to call a function
+Error thrown when the caller is not authorized to execute a function

 ```solidity